Does The Fertility Center require a referral to schedule an appointment?

 Who do I call with questions?

-During office hours, if you have a question please call the office.
-You may need to leave a message for the nurse.
+If you have a question during office hours, please call the office.
+You may need to leave a message for someone on our team.
 Please keep in mind that the nurses are with patients during the day, and your call will be returned as soon as possible.
-If you have a question after hours, there is an emergency answering service that can page the nurse or doctor on call.
+If you have a question after hours, there is an emergency answering service that can page the nurse or provider on call.
 If your question is not an emergency, please call the next morning when the phones are turned on at 8:00 AM.

 What is the difference between IUI and IVF?